mediacloud/rss-fetcher/doc/deployment.md

 *TEXT HERE ABOUT ACCEPTANCE CRITERIA!!*
 (including mypy.sh running cleanly, and running autopep8.sh)

+NOTE!
+If you've changed the crontab or config parameters, be sure they're reflected in dokku-scripts/instance.sh (and note in CHANGELOG.md that instance.sh needs to be re-run before installation).

+If you've changed a script that's run from crontab, it would be nice if you waited (either here, or in staging) to see that it runs correctly in that environment!

 When the acceptance criteria have been met, the code can be advanced to staging.

 At this point edit `fetcher/__init__.py` and update `VERSION` and